-- 2. For the tables in Section 11.4 for which we do not have matching bounds, close the gap.
+- 1. Prove or disprove unique games conjecture. - 2.
+For the tables in Section 11.5 for which we do not have matching bounds, close the gap.
 This may be done by either better approximation algorithms or better reductions. - 3.
 There may come a time when we think, for lower bounds on approximation, that UNIQUE GAMES CONJECTURE has gone as far as it can go (we may already be there with $P \neq NP$).
-When this happens find a new conjecture that is reasonable and whose assumption will help close the gaps.
+When this happens, find a new conjecture that is reasonable and whose assumption will help close the gaps.